-Zuma Rome restaurant review - Rome, Italy
+Zuma Rome restaurant - Rome, Italy

 Crowning the Palazzo della Civiltà Italiana’s reincarnation as Palazzo Fendi, Zuma’s opening marks the end to a series of renovations to a building that has seen much activity in recent months.
 In February, seven private Marco Costanzi-designed suites opened on the second and third floors of the Mussolini-commissioned modernist landmark, with Fendi’s flagship store residing on the ground and first floors.
 Now Zuma has arrived, with it’s Japanese izakaya-style cuisine — a familiar taste, thanks to it’s nine global counterparts, yet one that is unexplored in the Eternal City, where locals and visitors alike remain loyal to regional tastes.